 A widely respected author, Dharma teacher, and social activist in his native South Korea, Ven.
 Pomnyun Sunim has founded numerous organizations, initiatives, and projects that are active across the world.
-Among them, Jungto Society, a volunteerbased community founded on the Buddhist teachings and expressing simple living, equality, and dedicated sustainability, is to addressing modern social issues that lead suffering, to including environmental degradation, poverty, and conflict.
+Among them, Jungto Society, a volunteerbased community founded on the Buddhist teachings and expressing equality, simple living, and sustainability, dedicated to addressing modern social issues that lead suffering, including environmental degradation, poverty, and conflict.
 Join Together Society, an international aid organization, works to eradicate poverty and hunger through humanitarian relief and sustainable development.